zamazan4ik/awesome-pgo/README.md

   - Ad-hoc approach: use AutoFDO approach from Google or "just" rebuild all packages with Instrumentation PGO, run on a real-life workload, then collect the profiles and use them during the optimized build
 * Check Rustc PGO state in Linux distributions
 * How to quickly check PGO support in the project: search over issues for "PGO", "Profile guided", "FDO".
 Also works grepping over the project for the same words or for PGO-related compiler flags like `fprofile-generate`/`fprofile-use`, etc.
+* Extract actual numbers directly into the document for avoiding the cases like [this](https://github.com/facebook/mariana-trench/issues/137#issuecomment-1658195725).
+* Describe different PGO applications scenarios: for SaaS, for open-source, for closed-source but delivered to the customers, etc.
+* Check Altinity builds for CLickHouse and suggest PGO for their CH build.
+Their sources are available here: https://github.com/Altinity/ClickHouse
+* Using built-in benchmarks can be not so good idea: benchmark code coverage issues, built-in benchmarks can be too slow in the instrumentation modes